Attempted burning of Pride flag in Stittsville under investigation | CBC News

 Flag to be replaced

-The museum flew three flags in rotation: a Canadian flag, an Every Child Matters flag in honour of victims of residential schools, and a Pride flag.
+The museum flew three flags in rotation: a Pride flag, a Canadian flag and an Every Child Matters flag in honour of victims and survivors of residential schools.

 The city will pay to replace the pole, Hein said, and the Diefenbunker Cold War Museum in Carp is donating a new Pride flag.
 Hein said she's pleased with the outpouring of support, including a social media post about the incident.